Mansfield Fellowship Program

 Our Organization

 Mike_mansfieldFrom the rolling mountains of Montana, to the busy streets of Tokyo, the Mansfield Foundation is committed to building bridges across the Pacific.
-The Mansfield Fellowship is our flagship exchange.
+The Mansfield Fellowship is our flagship program.
 Since it was established by an act of Congress in 1994, the Fellowship has nurtured a cadre of Japan experts in the U.S. government to support our critical relationship with the country.

 Learn more about the Mansfield Foundation »